ajhenley/gitbook/usinga_hashmap.md

 * Add a value to be located by a key
 * Delete a value by its corresponding key
 * A HashMap can contain one ```null``` key and any number of ```null``` values
+* If you put a value in a HashMap where a key exists, the old  value is replaced

 ####How do you declare a HashMap?
 The following will create a HashMap called MyMap with the keys as String and the values as String